tamilzh2018/kode-kloud-test/Azure.md

 ### **Q15: Attach Public IP to Azure Virtual Machine**

 > *You created a VM without a public IP.
 Now you need to access it remotely.
 Create and associate a static public IP to the VM using both portal and CLI.
 What is the impact of Basic vs. Standard IP SKUs?*
+An existing VM named nautilus-vm-pip and a public IP address named nautilus-pip already exist.

+Attach the public IP nautilus-pip to the network interface of the VM nautilus-vm-pip.
+Make sure the VM is properly assigned the public IP.

 ### **Q16: Change Azure Virtual Machine Size Using Console**